draggle/Cheeto-Fingers/README.md

 ![MediaPipe](https://img.shields.io/badge/MediaPipe-Hand%20Tracking-orange.svg)

 ## 🧐 The Problem
 Have you ever been eating Cheetos, wings, or pizza while watching YouTube, and suddenly a double-unskippable ad appears?
 You look at your orange-dusted fingertips.
-You look at your pristine white keyboard.
+You look at your pristine white mouse.
 You face a terrible choice: dirty the peripherals, or suffer through the ad.

 ## 💡 The Solution
 **Cheeto-Fingers** uses Computer Vision to track your hand in real-time, allowing you to control your mouse cursor, click, and scroll without ever touching a physical device.